React

 The setup involves two key steps:

-2. Using the Provider: Wrap your components with the SocketProvider to grant access to the WebSocket instance within any component using the useSocket hook.
+to generate a context provider and a custom hook. - Using the Provider: Wrap your components with the SocketProvider to grant access to the WebSocket instance within any component using the useSocket hook.

 Below is an example of how to set up and use these tools in your React app: